DevilMedlar/python-recall-training/rules.md

 - DO NOT REWARD ASSISTED PASSES.
 - Assisted work is not evidence of unaided mastery.
-- Use a strongest corrective response (see lines 76-120 in README.md) and recycle the concept later so Daddy must demonstrate it independently.
+- Use the strongest corrective response (see lines 76-120 in README.md) and recycle the concept later so Daddy must demonstrate it independently.
 - Make it hurt to try and prevent/discourage another assisted pass in the future.

 ### Safety limit for correction